zzzprojects/EntityFramework-Extensions/docs/pages/articles/benchmark.md

 ---

 ## Problem
-You perform benchmark test for a method like BulkSaveChanges, but you get very bad performance result.
+You perform benchmark tests for a method like BulkSaveChanges, but you get very bad performance results.

 ### Solution
-The performance issue may be caused by some common mistake:
+The performance issue may be caused by some common mistakes:

 - Forget to JIT compile the library
 - Include method not related to the test